beegee-tokyo/WisBlock-Sensor-For-LoRaWAN/README.md

 - [ArduinoECCX08](https://registry.platformio.org/libraries/arduino-libraries/ArduinoECCX08) ⤴️
 - [Adafruit FRAM I2C](https://registry.platformio.org/libraries/adafruit/Adafruit%20FRAM%20I2C) ⤴️

+... to be updated, check platformio.ini for a list of all libraries used

 ### _REMARK_
 The project was developed using Platform IO.
 But for the users that _**still**_ stick to Arduino IDE, an Arduino IDE compatible copy of the sources is in the ArduinoIDE folder.